brunomgalmeida/linux-router/README.md

     -i <interface>          Interface to make NATed sub-network, and to provide Internet to
-                            (To create WiFi hotspot use '--ap' instead) -o <interface>          Specify an inteface to provide Internet from.
+                            (To create WiFi hotspot use '--ap' instead) -o <interface>          Specify an interface to provide Internet from.
                             (See Notice 1)
                             (Note using this with default DNS option may leak queries to other interfaces)